Private jet ownership is the ultimate sign of status and provides owners with an exceptional amount of freedom, flexibility, and control.

 A key benefit of fractional jet ownership is the ease of use.
 All aircraft are professionally managed and maintained.
 As a result, there is no need to worry about scheduling conflicts or additional logistics.

 Most fractional ownership programs also factor in the repositioning costs, resulting in limited direct charges.
 This makes it easier when flying on one way flights.

 When it comes to the end of your fractional jet ownership contract, most operators will guarantee to buy back the aircraft at a fair market value.
 However, this value is highly dependent on current market conditions.
 Therefore, you still bear the risk of depreciation.

 In summary, fractional jet ownership results in lower initial costs than whole ownership, along with greater ease of use.
 On the opposite side, few benefits of whole ownership are kept when fractionally owning an aircraft.

 There are many factors that will influence whether or not you should buy a private jet.

-Firstly, you need to consider how many hours a year you fly.
-You need to sit down and add plan out the typical missions that you fly over the course of a year.
-Generally speaking, if you fly fewer than 200 hours a year, then another private aviation solution will be beneficial.
-Namely jet cards or private charters.
+Firstly, you need to consider how many hours per year you fly.
+You need to sit down and plan out the typical missions that you fly over the course of a year.
+Generally speaking, if you fly fewer than 200 hours per year then another private aviation solution will be beneficial, namely jet cards or private charters.

 Third, do you make last-minute flight plans?
 Yes, you can charter a private jet with a couple of hours’ notice.
 However, if you do this regularly, knowing that your dedicated aircraft is sitting and waiting at your local airport makes it so much easier.
 Moreover, if this happens around peak days, you have an unstoppable combination.